praveensambari/link/README.md

 Hey, friend!
 I am making up for that pending treat with Rs.
 100 recharge discount coupons.
 Wait, there’s more.
 You also stand a chance to win an Mi 43” Full HD TV.
 All you gotta do is tap on the link  http://u.airtel.in/EQPtHb

+I am sending you ₹41 for completing your first transaction via Airtel UPI.
+ 1. Click my link to install the Airtel app and claim the offer.
+ 2. Create an Airtel UPI ID.
+ 3. Pay for anything or send money using Airtel UPI.
+Minimum transaction ₹50.
+ 4. Get the cashback in your Airtel Money wallet.
+Use my link to avail the offer.
+Valid for Airtel and Non Airtel users- https://airtel.onelink.me/5m6m/be9f9448

 https://phon.pe/ru_pravI0Oia

 c2qd1o  https://g.co/payinvite/c2qd1o